hashdrd/geotriangulate/README.md

 meas_id = targobj.AddMeasurement(meas)

 # Deletes the measurement by id.
 If there is no measurement with such an id, an error is thrown
-targobj.DeleteMeasurement(id)
+targobj.DeleteMeasurement(meas_id)

-# Acces to the current average location of the object
+# Access to the current average location of the object
 targobj.CurMedPos

 ```